Jade Plant Toxicity: What the Science (and Vets) Say

 Tips and Considerations for Handling Jade Plants

 While Jade plants aren’t considered dangerous to humans, even if consumed by accident, they’re somewhat irritating.
-The problem is particularly pronounced when you’re pruning the plant or cutting it for Jade plant propagation.
+The problem is particularly pronounced when you’re pruning a jade plant or cutting it for Jade plant propagation.
 This releases a potent sap to help the plant heal, but it is irritating to the skin.
 Wearing a pair of gardening or latex gloves during pruning and repotting will protect you from any irritation during handling.

 There’s little need for any other precautions when spending time around Jade plants.
 If you’re just moving the potted plant around or checking it for pests, there’s no need for gloves.